Eating disorder recovery

 As you begin to trust your intuition, you spend less time obsessing about food and your body.
 You learn how to validate yourself and rely less on others’ opinions of you.
 You become more comfortable advocating for your needs and you have more time to focus on the things you love in life.

 Sessions occur on a weekly basis to start.
-If you have financial considerations, we can reassess the frequency of sessions after our first eight weeks together.
+If you have financial considerations, we can reassess the frequency of sessions after our first four weeks together.

 During the first session, we will discuss your eating history, how you feel about food and your body and any other relevant information you feel comfortable discussing.
 Depending on what your concerns are in session, you decide what manageable goals you want to set for the following session.